phoenixframework/phoenix/D_controllers.md

 . . .
 ```

-We also need to tell the controller to render a template with the same format as the one found in `conn.params["format"]`.
+We also need to tell the controller to render a template with the same format as the one returned by `Phoenix.Controller.get_format/1`.
 We do that by substituting the atom version of the template `:index` for the string version `"index.html"`.

 ```elixir
 def index(conn, _params) do